Wholesaling Commercial Real Estate: How It Works & How To Get Started

 A wholesaling commercial real estate contract is a purchase agreement that facilitates the transfer of the purchase agreement to the end buyer.
 It is a drafted document that ensures all parties understand what it is they are buying and for how much.

 It is highly advisable to consult with a lawyer to draft a wholesaling contract.
 Although the details are not particularly complex and wholesaling can be done without a formal contract, in the event something goes awry, you’ll want your interests protected at all costs.
-They would also be able to answer any questions you might have about taxes on wholesaling, you’ll likely incur after a successful closing.
+They would also be able to answer any questions you might have about taxes on wholesaling, which you’ll likely incur after a successful closing.

 Download Our Free Wholesale Real Estate Contracts